 Europe

-The Kremlin assessed that Washington has a hostile and negative view of Moscow, and expressed hope that US presidential candidates would stop mentioning Mr. Putin.
+The Kremlin assessed that Washington has a hostile and negative view of Moscow, and expressed hope that US presidential candidates will stop mentioning Mr. Putin.

-During the debate between the two US presidential candidates, Ms. Harris questioned Mr. Trump's willingness to halt US aid to Ukraine "out of interest" and "friendship" with Russia's Mr. Putin.
-Meanwhile, the former US president accused his opponent of secretly representing President Joe Biden's administration to meet Mr. Putin days before Moscow launched its military operation in Ukraine.
+During the debate between the two US presidential candidates, Ms. Harris doubted Mr. Trump was willing to stop US support for Ukraine "for the sake" and "friendship" of Russia's Mr. Putin.
+Meanwhile, the former US president accused his opponent of secretly representing President Joe Biden's administration to meet Mr. Putin days before Moscow launched a military operation in Ukraine.
 (Reuters)

-* US, UK foreign ministers arrive in Ukraine: On September 11, US Secretary of State Antony Blinken and his British counterpart David Lammy arrived in the Ukrainian capital Kiev to attend a series of meetings with government officials of the Eastern European country, including President Volodymyr Zelensky.
+* US and UK foreign ministers arrive in Ukraine: On September 11, US Secretary of State Antony Blinken and his British counterpart David Lammy arrived in the Ukrainian capital Kiev to attend a series of meetings with government officials of the Eastern European country, including President Volodymyr Zelensky.
 (Reuters)

-* The Kremlin has issued a “strong” warning that if the US allows Ukraine to launch a missile attack on Russia, Moscow will respond “proportionately”.
+* The Kremlin warned “firmly” that if the US allows Ukraine to launch missile attacks on Russia, Moscow will respond “proportionately”.

-Kremlin spokesman Dmitry Peskov also affirmed that Russia's offensive campaign in Ukraine is a "reaction" to the West's policy of supporting Kiev.
+Kremlin spokesman Dmitry Peskov also affirmed that Russia's attack on Ukraine is a "reaction" to the West's support policy for Kiev.

 Meanwhile, Russian Deputy Foreign Minister Sergei Ryabkov said Moscow would destroy any new batch of long-range Army Tactical Missile System (ATACMS) missiles that the US transfers to Ukraine.
 (AFP)

-The invitation came after Duda's meeting with his Finnish counterpart Alexander Stubb, who is visiting Warsaw.
-The Polish president also expressed that Warsaw wants to cooperate "as closely as possible" with Helsinki and increase coordination between the armed forces of both countries.
+The invitation came after Duda's meeting with his visiting Finnish counterpart Alexander Stubb, who said Warsaw wanted to cooperate "as closely as possible" with Helsinki and increase coordination between the two countries' armed forces.
 (Sputnik)

 * Poland has extended its "buffer zone" on the border with Belarus for another 90 days, starting from September 11, claiming the measure has been effective in reducing illegal migration.

-According to the Polish Interior Ministry, the number of illegal border crossings has dropped by 64% since the "buffer zone" was established and put into use.
+According to the Polish Interior Ministry, the number of illegal border crossings has decreased by 64% since the "buffer zone" was established and put into use.
 (Reuters)

 * Slovakia supports Moldova's accession to the European Union (EU), according to Slovak Prime Minister Robert Fico during a meeting with his Moldovan counterpart Dorin Recean in Bratislava on September 10.